Nostromo (game controller)

 The Nostromo is a USB video game controller designed by Belkin.
 Formerly called the Belkin Nostromo SpeedPad, it was succeeded by the Razer Nostromo, which was co-developed by Belkin and Razer.
-It can be considered a keyboard/joystick/mouse hybrid.
+It can be considered a keyboard/joystick/mouse hybrid, commonly (as of 2025) referred to as a "gaming keypad" by online retailers.
 It can also be used outside of games, for example to support cartographic software.

 Models

 The first model of the Nostromo, the Belkin Nostromo SpeedPad n50, was announced in 2001 alongside the company's n30 GameMouse as a double-handed control system.

-In January 2008, an updated version called the Belkin n52te was released.
-This version does not feature the word "Nostromo", and has the additional "te", meaning "tournament edition".
+In January 2008, an updated version called the n52 Tournament Edition was released.
+This version does not feature the word "Nostromo", and has the additional "te" in styling, meaning "Tournament Edition".
 The device is black and has a blue backlit keypad and scroll wheel.
 The user can "hot-swap" player profiles, a capability supported by built-in memory.
 The device runs software created by Razer.

 On November 29, 2010, Razer released the Razer Nostromo, an upgraded version of the Belkin controller that increased the amount of switchable keymaps and profiles.